StoryNexus Creator Guidelines

 - We will comply immediately with takedown requests.

-- On the matter of Fallen London fan-worlds, or fan-worlds based on other Failbetter IP, the current policy is here: http://about.failbettergames.com/failbetter-fan-project-guidelines/
+- On the matter of Fallen London fan-worlds, or fan-worlds based on other Failbetter IP, here is our current policy.

 Support your own content